Program overview

 Program Overview

-Power Engineering Technologists are essential energy experts who play a crucial role in various industries, including mills, power plants, and oil production.
-In this program, students will gain the skills necessary to design, produce, and install power equipment and systems.
-They will also learn to operate critical machinery such as boilers and electrical generators.
+Power Engineering Technologists are energy experts who play a crucial role in various industries such as mills, power plants, and oil production.
+In this program, students will acquire the skills necessary to design, produce, and install power equipment and systems.
+They will also learn to operate essential machinery like boilers and electrical generators.
 The program emphasizes practical work experiences that allow students to apply their knowledge in engineering, thermodynamics, applied mechanics, and electro-technology.
-With specialized knowledge in power engineering, graduates can explore diverse career opportunities in settings like hospitals, breweries, oil sands, and hotels.
+With specialized training in power engineering, graduates can find diverse career opportunities in settings such as hospitals, breweries, oil sands, and hotels.

 Program Structure

-The Power Engineering Technology program is designed to be completed in two years of full-time study.
+The Power Engineering Technology program is designed to be completed in a two-year full-time study format.
 The program offers a blend of theoretical knowledge and practical skills, ensuring that students are well-prepared for the workforce.
 Key features of the program structure include:

-- Advanced placement options for students with relevant prior qualifications.
+• Advanced placement options for students with relevant certifications.

 Featured Experiences

-- Hands-on laboratory work to apply theoretical concepts in real-world scenarios.
+• Hands-on laboratory work to apply theoretical knowledge in real-world scenarios.

 Career Options